angarsky/diveintopython/learn/variables/array.md

 ## Python's Array

+Let's look at what an array is in Python.
+An array is a data structure that stores a collection of elements of the same type.
+It is a container that holds a fixed number of items, and the elements can be accessed using their indices.
+Python provides several ways to work with arrays, including built-in data structures like lists and the NumPy library's ndarray.

+There are several possibilities how to make an array in Python.
 As we already mentioned, lists are usually used as arrays in Python.
 But if you want to improve performance and reduce memory consumption for certain use cases, you can use the `array` module in Python.
 It provides a way to create arrays that are more efficient and compact compared to traditional lists, it allows you to define arrays of a specific data type.

 To use the `array` module, you first need to import it: